connektedkm/connektedkm/_pages/technical-writing.md

 ## [Network Address Translation explained]({{ "/docs/NAT" | relative_url }})

-A conceptual guide detailing a brief history and workings of Network Address Translation.
+An introduction to Network Address Translation.

 ## [Using CloudFormation to create an AWS VPC with DNS enabled using CloudFormation]({{ "/docs/AWS_CloudFormation/" | relative_url }})